Tapendrakmr/terraform-provider-mongodb/README.md

 ### Application Credential Integration in terraform
 1. Add terraform block and provider block as shown in example usage.
 2. Get credentials :Public Key, Private Key and Organization ID
-3.Assign the above credentials to the respective field in the provider block.` <br>
+3. Assign the above credentials to the respective field in the provider block.` <br>

 ### Basic Terraform Commands